Anita Kerr: Nashville

 Kerr was born in Memphis, Tennessee.
 In 1947, she married Al Kerr, and they moved to Nashville the following year so that he could take a job as a dee-jay on WKDA.
 The performances of a vocal quintet she organized attracted the attention of a WSM radio program director, who then hired her to lead and arrange an octet choir on the radio station's "Sunday Down South" broadcasts.
 Joining her were singers Carl Garvin, Jim Hall, Doug Kirkham, Mary Ellen Puckett, Evelyn Wilson, Mildred Kirkham, and Don Fotrell.
 The group's first recording session was with Red Foley, and their collaboration resulted in a No. 16 hit on Billboard's Pop chart in 1950: Our Lady of Fatima.
 The following year, producer Owen Bradley signed them to record for Decca Records.
 Their talents in demand, Kerr's group continued to sing backup for other country artists in Nashville, including Eddy Arnold, Burl Ives, and Ernest Tubb.
 The group's recording sessions—initially averaging two per week—increased to eight sessions weekly by 1955.

 In 1956, Anita Kerr's singers won a contest on the Arthur Godfrey's Talent Scouts national television program.
 Now, cut to a quartet at Godfrey's suggestion, the group travelled to New York City two weeks out of every six to appear with Godfrey on his daily television and radio broadcasts.
 The group contributed backup vocals on Patsy Cline's first studio album.
 A few years later, Kerr and her singers performed five times a week with Jim Reeves on his national radio program at WSM.
 The quartet's roster at this time featured tenor Gil Wright (1930 – April 30, 2017), baritone Louis Nunley (October 15, 1931 – October 26, 2012), alto Dorothy "Dottie" Dillard (August 3, 1923 – May 6, 2015), and Kerr herself as both soprano and arranger.
 Singers and arranger soon began contributing to between twelve and eighteen recording sessions weekly.
 Having previously backed Faron Young, Chet Atkins, and Webb Pierce on SESAC radio transcription sessions, the Anita Kerr Singers were invited to record their own songs for SESAC.
 Between 1959 and 1963, the group waxed sixty SESAC tracks.
-In 1960, as "The Little Dippers," the group recorded a hit single, "Forever", for the university label.
+In 1960, as "The Little Dippers," the group recorded a hit single, "Forever", for Unirock Music Inc, of Little Rock, Arkansas, which was released on its University Records label.
 Crediting herself as "Anita & Th' So-And-So's," Kerr multi-tracked her own voice to record the song Joey Baby, in 1961.

 The Anita Kerr Singers signed with RCA Victor in 1961.
 Their first album for the label was From Nashville...The Hit Sound.
 Subsequent RCA Victor LPs extended the quartet's repertoire as they explored the soul songs of Ray Charles and the compositions of Henry Mancini.